thevolcanomanishere/do-you-even-esm-bro/README.md

 ## Commands

-`yarn start` - Compiles and runs with tsx.
+`yarn dev` - Compiles and runs with tsx.

 `yarn watch` - Compiles, watches for changes, restarts on changes and runs with tsx.